 Reason #4: They are given no support

 Feel like your boss doesn't support you enough?
 There's a good chance they're not being supported, either.
 This problem leads to what Gallup calls the Cascade Effect:

 Unfortunately, misery loves company, and so there's a trickle down effect from that lack of support.
-Deloitte found in a recent study on Millennials and retention how much mentorship and support matters:
+Deloitte found in a study on Millennials and retention how much mentorship and support matters:

 "Those intending to stay with their organization for more than five years are twice as likely to have a mentor (68 percent) than not (32 percent).”